Trump thinks again about elephant trophies

 US president Donald Trump has paused his decision to let elephant trophies into the US.

-Elephant trophies are things like the tusks of elephants, which hunters keep to show off their hunting skills.
+Elephant trophies are things like the tails of elephants, which hunters keep to show off their hunting skills.

 Since 2014 it has been illegal to bring trophies from certain African countries into the US